openforcefield/openff-evaluator/docs/properties/properties.rst

 molecular simulations.
 By default the calculations attempt to use 2000 solvent molecules, and the alchemical lambda spacings are selected using the built-in 'trailblazing' algorithm.

-See the Yank documentation for more details.
+See the `Yank <http://getyank.org/latest/>`_ documentation for more details.

+Host-Guest Binding Free Energy
+""""""""""""""""""""""""""""""

+.. warning:: The computation of this property is still in beta.
+Users are heavily recommended to validate any
+             calculations involving this property.

+Host-guest binding free energies are currently computed using the attach-pull-release (APR) method :cite:`2019:slochower` through integration with the `pAPRika <https://github.com/slochower/pAPRika>`_ framework.

 References
 ----------